plutoxliu/ocean_models_kelp/Dispersal/README.md

   Configuration at the start of the file, including release sites, simulation parameters, physics parameters (wind and ice) Constant diffusivity (backup diffusivity) can be set if Kh is not available
   <br><br>
-- Post-simulation analysis optimised for Antarctic ciecumpolar simulation parcel_ana.py
+- Post-simulation analysis optimised for Antarctic ciecumpolar simulation<br>
+  parcel_ana.py
   <br><br>
   - Analysis includes regional connectivity analysis